iterative/dvc.org/content/docs/command-reference/exp/run.md

 flag.
 Queued experiments can be run with `dvc queue start` and managed with other `dvc queue` commands.

-It's also possible to run special [checkpoint experiments] that log the execution progress (useful for deep learning ML).
-The `--rev` and `--reset` options have special uses for these.

 <admon icon="book">

 See the [Running Experiments] guide for more details on these features and more.